About this job

 How to apply

-To apply for this opportunity, please download and complete the Area and Local Organiser application form and monitoring forms (under “Resources”).
-See the job brief, job description and person specification (under “Documents”)
+To apply for this opportunity, please download and complete the General application form referring to the job description and person specification (both under “Documents”)

-Please note that only the general application form will be accepted, we do not accept CVs.
+Please note that only the General application form will be accepted .
+CVs will not be accepted.

 About UNISON